Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 Those who want to implement slot-level independence using 'Parallel Routes' so that delays in a specific component do not freeze the entire page.

-Developers who want to go beyond the stage of implementing simple features and leap into becoming a system architect who orchestrates the entire full-stack pipeline.
+Developers who want to go beyond the stage of implementing simple features and leap into becoming system architects who command the entire full-stack pipeline.

 👥 Highly recommended for these people

-• Performance Analysis: Those who want to go beyond simple speed measurement and use network X-rays to engineeringly analyze and perform surgery on cache hit rates and waterfall phenomena.
+• Performance Analysis: Those who want to go beyond simple speed measurement and use network X-rays to engineeringly analyze and surgically address cache hit rates and waterfall phenomena.

-• Logic Separation: Those who want to isolate business logic into a secure Server Actions bunker to drastically reduce client bundle size.
+• Logic Separation: Those who want to drastically lighten the client bundle by isolating business logic into a secure Server Actions bunker.

 • Cache Control: Those who want to delve into the principles of server-side data freezing to fundamentally block unnecessary DB hits and redundant network requests.

-• Streaming UI: For those who want to design a PPR-based non-blocking system where user scrolling and input never freeze, even during heavy computations.
+• Streaming UI: Those who want to design a PPR-based non-blocking system where user scrolling and input never freeze, even during heavy computations.

 • Visual Integrity: Those who want to resolve font flickering (FOUC) or screen flashing at 0ms by unifying server and client states with cookies.

-• Multi-Control System: Those who want to build a Universal Control Center that hierarchically manages authentication security and environment settings from the server side.
+• Multi-Control System: Those who want to build a Universal Control Center that hierarchically manages authentication security and environment settings on the server side.

-• Standard-Oriented Design: Those who want to build a robust data transmission network using HTML standard forms and binding without relying on client-side JavaScript.
+• Standards-Oriented Design: Those who want to build a robust data transmission network using HTML standard forms and binding without relying on client-side JavaScript.

-• Pipeline Orchestration: Those who want to become an architect who designs the entire pipeline, going beyond simple coding to manage everything from server data initiation to browser painting.
+• Pipeline Orchestration: Those who want to become an architect who designs the entire pipeline, going beyond simple coding to cover everything from the start of server data to browser painting.

-• Ultra-fast transitions: Those who want to implement 0-second screen transitions without loading spinners by combining static shells and micro-caching.
+• Ultra-fast transitions: Those who want to implement 0-second screen transitions without loading spinners by combining static shells with micro-caching.

 • Data Integrity: Those who want to uncover the root causes of data consistency errors through server component-level freezing (use cache) technology.